michaelnordmeyer/michaelnordmeyer.github.io/_drafts/icloud-keychain.md

 **Can Apple recover my iCloud Security Code?**

-<q>No. If you enter your iCloud Security Code incorrectly too many times, you can't use that iCloud Keychain.
+<q>No. If you enter your iCloud Security Code incorrectly too many times, you can’t use that iCloud Keychain.
 You can [contact Apple Support](http://www.apple.com/support/icloud/contact/), who can help verify your identity so that you can try to enter your iCloud Security Code again.
-After a number of incorrect attempts, your iCloud Keychain is removed from Apple’s servers, and you'll need to set up iCloud Keychain again.</q>
+After a number of incorrect attempts, your iCloud Keychain is removed from Apple’s servers, and you’ll need to set up iCloud Keychain again.</q>

 <q>On macOS, if you used Keychain Access to reset your macOS Keychain, macOS will delete your iCloud Keychain items.
 Try choosing Keychain Access > Keychain First Aid to verify and repair keychain settings and permissions.
-If that doesn't help, set up iCloud Keychain again.
+If that doesn’t help, set up iCloud Keychain again.
 If you need to reset your macOS Keychain again, temporarily disable iCloud Keychain in iCloud Preferences before resetting your macOS Keychain.</q>